-It is best to keep to safe drinking limits, which means no more than the 2-3 units of alcohol a day for women, and 3-4 units a day for men.
+It is best to keep to safe drinking limits, which means no more than 14 units of alcohol a week.

-- One small glass of wine = one unit
+One small glass of wine = 1 unit

-- Half a pint of ordinary strength beer, lager or cider = one unit
+Half a pint of ordinary strength beer, lager or cider = 1 unit

-- One pub measure of spirits = one unit
+One pub measure of spirits = 1 unit